IndomieGorengSatu/Mie/README.md

-## I hate perforated lines, they're tearable.
+## I burned 2000 calories today, I left my food in the oven for too long.